ez4s1mple1943/2023/XSS.md

 ![image](https://user-images.githubusercontent.com/98327377/228750224-21743d6c-1657-4e00-b544-b24267fde2f3.png)

-When user go the page, the vulnerability will also be triggered, it's a storage-xss
+When user go the page, the vulnerability will also be triggered, it's a Stored Cross-site Scripting

 ![image](https://user-images.githubusercontent.com/98327377/228750285-a7076b34-2bf0-4de6-8109-1314134416dc.png)